pixelballoon/spineimporter/README.md

 * Single frame animations have some issues within Unity.
 It's harmless, but errors will show in the log window when the animation is opened in the Animator
 * Animation clips are leaked upon clicking refresh.
 This is harmless, but will cause a message when you save
 * Animation curves don't exactly match those coming from Spine yet, as the curve type isn't parsed
+* Meshes don't animate correctly when the root is scaled with a negative scale

 **Limitations**
 * All images are placed in a folder called 'images' next to the spine JSON file
 * No atlases are imported (nor are there any plans to do so)
 * FFD may be supported via Unity blend shapes, but no promises

+**Warnings**
+* This code hasn't yet been tested outside my current project, so if there's any issues with compilation or usage please let me know
+* Some functionality relies on using internal Unity Editor classes, as until they're officially supported there's no other choice.
+While this works with my current Unity version (4.5.2) there's always a small possibility it may break in a future release.
+In this case I'll fix it up as soon as I can, as I always try to use the latest Unity releases where possible

 Instructions
 ----